leowmjw/my-articles/ENGINEERSMY/AUTOMATED_LXD_ZFS_SETUP/Setup-DataCenter-In-A-Box-LXD-ZFS.md

 We'll get the latest Ubuntu images from the remote ubuntu-daily to live on the leading edge.
 Images that come from the cloud-images repo has one important characteristic; it has `cloud-init` which we'll need to bootstrap the Consul nodes into the cluster.

-Image can be obtained by launching a new image; and aliasing the repo:
+Image can be obtained by copying image from remote; giving it an alias:
 ```
-$ lxc launch ubuntu-daily:17.04
-Creating certain-krill

-The container you are starting doesn't have any network attached to it.
-  To create a new network, use: lxc network create
-  To attach a network to a container, use: lxc network attach
+# Pull 17.04 and latest; have options to select ..
-$ lxc image alias create zesty b334ae64a8c3
+$ lxc image copy ubuntu-daily:17.04 local: --alias=zesty
 $ lxc image list
 +-------+--------------+--------+---------------------------------------+--------+----------+------------------------------+
 | ALIAS | FINGERPRINT  | PUBLIC |              DESCRIPTION              |  ARCH  |   SIZE   |         UPLOAD DATE          |